encode/httpx/docs/advanced.md

 }
 ```

-More specifically, this tuple must have at least two elements and maximum of three:
+More specifically, this tuple must have between 2 and 3 elements:

-- The first one is an optional file name which can be set to `None`.
+- The first element is an optional file name which can be set to `None`.
-- The second may be a file-like object or a string which will be automatically
+- The second element may be a file-like object or a string which will be automatically
 encoded in UTF-8.
-- An optional third element can be included with the
+- An optional third element can be used to specify the
 [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types)
 of the file being uploaded.
 If not specified HTTPX will attempt to guess the MIME type
-based on the file name specified as the first element or the tuple, if that
+based on the file name.
+If the MIME type cannot be inferred from the file name, HTTPX will default to
-is set to `None` or it cannot be inferred from it, HTTPX will default to
+`applicaction/octet-stream` unless the the file name is set to `None` is which case HTTPX will not
-`applicaction/octet-stream`.
+specify a content-type MIME header field.

 ```python
 >>> files = {'upload-file': (None, 'text content', 'text/plain')}